Episode 9311 of the show featuring everyday Chicagoans.

 8:18Copy video clip URL Ed Sadlowski Roast: Family, friends, and co-workers gather together at Local 65 Union Hall on 93rd and South Chicago Avenue to celebrate the retirement of former Union Organizer and Director of District 3, Sub District 31 of the United Steelworkers of America, Ed Sadlowski.
 Studs Terkel talks about the history of Chicago labor and the legacy of the union movement, “Chicago is a city of hands and it’s these working men and women of calloused hands that built the city.
 It wasn’t hot shots; it wasn’t sharpies; it was the muscle of these people who built this town and that’s Chicago… and that’s why we honor Eddie Sadlowski tonight as he retires from the steelworkers union.”

 10:48Copy video clip URL Chicago Board of Trade: From the pit, trader Jim Hensel describes the concept of US Treasury Bond Futures, “They’re trading the debt of the United States of America here, trying to put a value on what you’d be willing to take on the debt of the U.S. Federal government.”
 He also shows the items he wears and carries in his pockets: a lucky tie, pictures of his kids, dental floss, a miniature harmonica, and a lucky dreidel.
 “This is the secret to my trading (the dreidel).
 There’s four sides, one side is sell, one side is buy, one side is go flat, and the other side is to spread the trade.
 So, if I get into a real bind and don’t know what to do I spin the dreidel and see what I come up with.”
 How is the dreidel doing?
 “I’ve never used it (laughs), but I’ve got it here in case I have to use it!”
-We follow him home to Northbrook on the
+We follow him home to Northbrook on the two thirty five pm Metra commuter train.

 15:36Copy video clip URL Sno-Cone Man: Street Vendor Percy Fair makes up a snow-cone for Slices cameraman Andrew Jones at 75th and Jefferey.